Ex-Nihilo-0-1/HW-1/README.md

 # 2.

-We handle missing attribute by either skipping it upon detection or create substitute attributes using the most common class label to fill them.

-We use this strategy because it's a simple solution that provided the best stability.
+We left missing attribute as it is.
+This is because the algorithm still works with doing so and the learning curve looks alright despite the training data contains data with missing attributes.
+When it comes to missing attributes in test sets, we treated the missing attribute as the first value of the same label (see `ID3.test()`)
 # 3.

 We choose the strategy reduced error pruning because it has a simple heuristic and has reliable generalization performance.
 Its good for situation with limited data and handles small data sets well.